Iliochori: Local main events - Panigyri

 Each 20 July is a holiday in honour of the prophet Elia, the patron saint of Iliochori.

 On the evening of 19 July.
 At the center of the square, the Iliochoriti start the traditional dances of the Epirus, and in particular of the region of Zagori, with the music of the orchestra.

 On the morning of 20 July, the faithful fill the road from the town to the church of the prophet Elia.
 At the end of the function, they go to the houses of the people that celebrate the name day for the wishes.
 That same evening, on the main square of the town there are again the traditional dances until the first light of the morning.

 This holiday is an occasion for many people, originally from this place but living far away, to go back to Iliochori.
 The holiday attracts many visitors from the towns, eager to taste typical dishes and wines of the region of Zagori.

 Location and climate

 The village is located in the municipality of Tymfi, in the northern part of the Ioannina prefecture at 71 km from Ioannina, after the locality Gyftokampos.
 Iliochori is surrounded by conifer forests and rivers at the foothills of Gamila of the Tymphis mountain range, and borders the Vikos–Aoös National Park.
 It is built on a steep slope between very tall trees in a green area, with much running water and stone bridges.
 The village of Iliochori also has a small post office and a small school with a nice square re-made as a plaka.
 Every year during the panegyri of Prophet Elia, it has been used gather and celebrate the feast.

+Demographics

+Iliochori has an Aromanian population and is an Aromanian speaking village.
+The village forms an Aromanian dialect cluster with the villages of Laista and Vrysochori (Lesnitsa) whose spoken Aromanian differs from other Aromanian speaking villages of the wider area due to some distinct linguistic features.
+In the early 21st century, elderly people were bilingual in the community language and Greek, whereas younger residents under 40 might have understood the community language but did not use it.
+Some Sarakatsani settled in the village during the early 20th century.
+The Sarakatsani are Greek speakers.